smarkochev/Aircraft_localization_competition_round_2/README.md

 (gt) >> jupyter notebook
 ```

 Some functions use Cython code, which needs to be compiled.
 Just run the `1.
 Synchronize good stations.ipynb` notebook first.
-Cython functions use 4 CPU cores by default, adjust `NTHREADS` variable in `optimize.pyx` file.
+Cython functions use 4 CPU cores by default, adjust `N_THREADS` variable in `optimize.pyx` file.

 #### Data sets

 All data files should be in ./data folder.
 Only three files were used in this solution:
- - round2competition.csv
+ - round2_competition.csv
- - round2sensors.csv
+ - round2_sensors.csv
- - round2training1.csv
+ - round2_training1.csv

 # /src files description